 Diluted earnings per ordinary share are calculated by adjusting the weighted average number of ordinary shares outstanding, assuming conversion of all dilutive potential ordinary shares.
 The dilutive potential ordinary shares arise from various share-based payment arrangements.

-Part of net income attributable to holders of ordinary shares that will be distributed to holders for ordinary shares.
+Part of net income attributable to holders of ordinary shares that will be distributed to holders of ordinary shares.

 Earnings Before Interest, Taxes and Amortization (and impairment of acquisition-related intangible assets and goodwill).
 It is basically the same as operating profit adjusted for amortization charges on acquisition-related intangible assets.
 This is the key performance indicator when looking at the profitability of our business.